Our EB-5 Investments

 Irrespective of charges, the exchange rate at high street banks makes them an expensive option.
 We recommend using a specialist foreign currency exchange company.
 Moneycorp, HiFX and Currencies Direct are popular choices but there are others.
 Please see our useful links.

-NB: Neither American Life nor Taroa Investment Company, which manages sales of American Life investments, accepts commissions from third parties.
+NB: Neither American Life nor Taroa Investments Ltd, which manages sales of American Life investments, accepts commissions from third parties.

 Important tax considerations

 The United States charges income tax on all US citizens and permanent residents based on worldwide income.
 Treaties and various exemptions eliminate some but not all of the risk of double taxation.
 Each state of the United States has its own tax system.
 All but four states raise revenue through state income tax.
 Investors should consider the tax effects of becoming a US resident before investing.
 As a general rule, if you are moving all of your assets to the US you will not have a problem with double taxation.
 If you will continue working or investing in your home country after moving to the US, a trip to your tax adviser is in order.

 Your spouse and your unmarried children under the age of 21.
 Adopted children are eligible.

 What documents must I gather to process my visa petition?